 Recovery HD’s aim is to help users get the solutions from different troubleshooting by OS X. But what happened if you cannot find any solutions from the Recovery HD itself?
 Well, one thing that you shouldn’t really do is panicking.
 This article takes into account some common problems with recovery HD itself and tells you how to take care of them in the following lines.

 Recovery HD can get locked sometimes which is indicated by the appearance of an error message that says, “Hard Drive locked”.
 To get rid of this problem, simply go to disk utility, click on the hard drive then click 'enable journaling' to unlock the drive.

 Recovery HD does not show up if you have formatted your entire hard drive.
 To bring it back, you will need to have a Time Machine backup of the data from your hard drive before the formatting happened.
 Restoring the OS from that backup will get you your OS back while to get the Recovery HD back you will need to run a minimal install of your OS using a setup from the internet or a disk.
 It will bring back the recovery hd to your Mac.

-We recommend a Mac data recovery software for you ,once you did not backup data from hard drive before you restore Max os x.
+We recommend a Mac hard drive recovery software for you ,once you did not backup data from hard drive before you restore Max os or you can not restore Mac with the help of recovery HD.
 Recoverit data recovery for Mac, it can help you recover lost or deleted files from Mac quickly, safely and thoroughly.
 It supports recover lost,deleted,formatted data from Mac hard drive as well as from USB drives, external hard drives, and other storage devices.